Export Skool members to CSV

 POST /groups/{id}/request-bulk-action?type=bulk-export-csv→ returns{token, file_id}GET /wait?token={token}→ pollsin-progress→completed(typically 2-8 sec)POST /files/{file_id}/download-url→ returns a signed CloudFront URL (expires in ~5 min) → GET that URL = CSV body

-Step 2 — Get the CSV
+Step 2 — Get the members

 curl -X POST \